How to achieve National Highway Sector Schemes certification to work on the UK road network, the range of schemes available, and how to apply.

 National Highways Sector Schemes and who needs to be certified

-NHSS are quality management schemes for organisations working on the UK’s road network.
-They are based on the ISO9001:2008 framework, but interpret it specifically to highways maintenance activities.
+NHSS are bespoke integrated quality management schemes for organisations working on the UK’s road network.
+They are based on the current ISO 9001:2015 framework, but additionally provide specific requirements and interpretation specifically for highways maintenance and construction activities including inspection.

 NHSS includes more than 20 individual schemes.
 Each scheme is developed and managed by technical advisory committees.
 The membership of each committee is made up of industry representatives and other interested parties, such as local authorities, trade associations and certification bodies.